Keinberger/sol-dex/README.md

 DEXs provide a trustless third-party platform for these kinds of trades.
 Taking into account the concept of liquidity pools, decentralized exchanges are able to utilize liquidity without the need of a centralized party, while also letting liquidity providers accumulate interest on their deposits over time.

-This demo project gives an insight into how the most popular Defi use case can be implemented.
+This demo project gives an insight into how the most popular DeFi use case can be implemented.
 The project provides governance of the exchange through a democratized on-chain voting system, liquidity pools enabling users to earn interest and bullet-proof mathematics providing an automated market maker for fair trade.

 ## User Interfaces